nik0lai/psychonomie_nl/src/content/pages/conference.md

 ## NVP Early Career Award

 At the Winter Conference, the Society will award the Early Career Award to an early career researcher working at a Dutch research institution for their outstanding contributions to scientific knowledge in the field of brain and cognition.
 The purpose is to increase the visibility of our field and support excellent early-career scientists.
-The winner will receive an Award certificate, €500 prize money and the opportunity to present her/his work in the NVP Winter Conference.
-Deadline for submission: 1 October 2023.
-Nominations can be submitted via email (OC@psychonomie.nl).
-More information and eligibility criteria [here](/early-career-award)
+The winner will receive an Award certificate, €500 prize money and the opportunity to present her/his work in the NVP Winter Conference. [here](/early-career-award) **Call CLOSED**

 ## NVP Master Student Awards

 For the winter conference, 8 volunteer positions are open for MSc/MA students who would like to attend the conference and present a poster, but do not have funding to do so.
 The Master Student Award winners will receive a full fee waiver, in return for assistance at the conference with logistical needs.
-Candidates should currently be enrolled in a master program at a Dutch University.
+Candidates should currently be enrolled in a master program at a Dutch University. **Call CLOSED**

 The application should consist of: